 Hence, dietary intake of acrylamide through fried foods and potatoes included in the diet may increase ovarian cancer risk.

 High Intake of Eggs may Increase the Risk

 A meta-analysis done by the researchers from the Hebei Medical University in China based on data from 12 studies involving 629,453 subjects and 3728 ovarian cancer cases, obtained through literature search in PUBMED, EMBASE, and Cochrane Library Central databases till August 2013, found that compared to those with low intake of eggs, people with high egg consumption may be associated with an increased risk of this cancer, especially in case-control studies.
 (Sai-tian Zeng et al, Clin Nutr., 2015)

 Based on these studies, a diet containing foods such as cruciferous vegetables, dietary fiber rich foods such as whole grains and legumes, and green tea may help reduce the risk of ovarian cancer.
-In addition to these foods, different studies have also found the benefits of key actives such as Delta-tocotrienol, Vitamin C, Indole-3-carbinol, EGCG, neem, Silibinin and Curcumin in Ovarian Cancer patients, when taken along with specific chemo to improve their efficacy or to reduce the treatment related side-effects and relieve aggravated symptoms/signs.
+In addition to these foods, different studies have also found the benefits of including key actives such as Delta-tocotrienol, Vitamin C, Indole-3-carbinol, EGCG, neem, Silibinin and Curcumin in the diet for Ovarian Cancer patients, when taken along with specific chemo to improve their efficacy or to reduce the treatment related side-effects and relieve aggravated symptoms/signs.
 However, obesity due to high intake of red meat or processed meat and fried foods as well as dietary intake of acrylamide may be associated with an increased risk of this Cancer.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.